Paul A. Newhouse, M.D.

 Associate Professor of Psychiatry and Behavioral Science, and Psychology

 Dr. Woodward's research focuses on understanding the neural basis of schizophrenia and related psychotic disorders.
 His lab uses a variety of approaches, including cognitive psychology, neuroimaging, and neuropsychological methods.
 A particular area of interest is brain connectivity and how large-scale brain networks are affected in psychiatric illnesses.

 Dr. Woodward's background includes training in neuroimaging and clinical psychology, primarily neoropsychological assessment.
 As well, he is licensed as a clinical psychologist in the state of Tennessee.

-Amy considers herself a lifelong learner and has earned several degrees including, but not limited to an M.S. in Psychology with a concentration in counseling from Capella University in 2011.
+Amy considers herself a lifelong learner and has earned several degrees including, but not limited to a Ph.D. in Psychology.

 Shirin Pulous, B.S.

 Shirin joined the CCM in 2013.
 As the Lead Administrative Assistant to Dr. Newhouse, Shirin handles, among other tasks, his appointments & travel, as well as the travel arrangements for other staff and graduate students in the lab.
 She also handles the financial and regulatory aspects of the Center for Cognitive Medicine studies including managing hospital billing, research billing, and liaising with the Vanderbilt Institute for Clinical and Translational Research and the Vanderbilt University Medical Center billing systems to ensure financial accountability.